BumbleBebis/di-workshop-01-intro-to-p5/README.md

 **What does background do?**

+It select the background to take on a new color.

 **What happens if you change the order of the letters in background?
 What does this tell you about how the computer uses them?**

+The background color will change, the computer is set to read them in the order R, G, B.

 **What happens if you change the number of letters?**

+The code does not work.

 **What happens if you change the letters for different ones?**

+The code does not work.

 # Sketch B